base-org/pessimism/docs/architecture/etl.markdown

 Single Value Subscription refers to a synchronization policy where a bucketed multi-data tuple is submitted every time there’s an update to a single input data queue.

-For example we can have an invariant that subscribes to blocks from two heterogenous chains (layer1, layer2) or `{ChainA, ChainB}`, let's assume `BLOCK_TIME(ChainA) > BLOCK_TIME(ChainB)`.
+For example we can have an heuristic that subscribes to blocks from two heterogenous chains (layer1, layer2) or `{ChainA, ChainB}`, let's assume `BLOCK_TIME(ChainA) > BLOCK_TIME(ChainB)`.

-We can either specify that the invariant will run every time there's an update or a new block from `ChainA`:
+We can either specify that the heuristic will run every time there's an update or a new block from `ChainA`:
 ```
 {
    "A:latest_blocks": [xi] where cardinality = 1,